sujaymate/G4Workshop2022/scatteringPolarimetery/README.md

-(**d**) Additional exercise: Try re-running the simulation with different diameters of the plastic scintilattor and see how it affects the modulations seen in the azimuthal angle distributions.
+(**d**) Additional exercise: Try re-running the simulation with different diameters of the plastic scintilator and see how it affects the modulations seen in the azimuthal angle distributions.